hltfbk/E3C-Corpus/README.md

 With reference only to the documents of Layer 1, we applied a basic preprocessing step:

-* remove references to figures and tables.
+* Remove references to figures and tables.
-* remove sentences (at the beginng, or at the end) of documents that are not part of the clinical cases.
+* Remove sentences (at the beginng or at the end of diocuments) that are not part of clinical cases.
-* restore punctuation and capitalization.
+* Restore punctuation and capitalization.

 ## Data Annotation